Sergei and Oleg play in the park with a colourful kite

 How to make a claim

-How much you pay for your health insurance will depend on a number of factors, such as:
+The cost of private health insurance in the UK will depend on a number of factors, including:

 • Your age – as you get older you’re more likely to develop health issues, which will be reflected in higher premiums.